What happens to 401(k) plans in mergers & acquisitions?

 Good to know

-Often, there is a “grace” period available through the end of the year after the year in which the transaction takes place, during which buyers can maintain two separate plans and pass certain compliance testing.
+Often, there is a “grace” period available through the end of the year after the year in which the transaction takes place, during which buyers can maintain two separate plans and be deemed to pass certain compliance testing.
 This gives the buyer some time to conduct some of their due diligence before determining what to do with the plans.
 Keep in mind that the analysis takes time.
 Don’t put it off!

 If you’re thinking about or in the process of merging with or acquiring a company, we support Human Interest customers (and incoming customers) to help you determine the best retirement plan option available to your business.
 We’ll also take care of all the plan amendment notices and filings.
 Learn more about the services we offer.